moley/pike/README.md

-./gradlew createVms - creates vms that are configured ./gradlew startVms - starts vms that are configured ./gradlew installPikeVm - installs pike on vm ./gradlew configureVm - starts configuration on vm
+./gradlew createVms - creates vms that are configured ./gradlew startVms - starts vms that are configured ./gradlew installPikeVm - installs pike on vm ./gradlew provisionVm - starts provisioning of one or all environments on this vm